 "When they get dehydrated, it usually it gets worse.
 We need to get them IV fluids" to replace potassium, magnesium and phosphorous, he says.

-Dr. Corey Siegel, a gastroenterologist and assistant professor at Dartmouth, says dehydration can lead to kidney problems.
+Dr. Corey Siegel, a gastroenterologist and associate professor of medicine at Dartmouth, says dehydration can lead to kidney problems.

 And the elderly are at especially high risk of getting dehydrated when they have gastroenteritis, he says.

 Once treated, most symptoms disappear in a few days, Cho says.

 Here are five things you should know about gastroenteritis: